 The First Baptist Church carillon is the largest known instrument of its kind in the state of Georgia and one of the largest in the southeastern United States.
 The weight of the largest bell is 1,996 pounds and it is 40.4 inches in diameter.
 The smallest bell is 20 pounds and 6.9 inches in diameter.

-During the almost nine decades of its existence, Fuller E. Callaway Foundation has touched the lives of thousands of LaGrange area citizens, contributing financial and personal support that has enhanced their health, education and welfare.
+During its now 100 years of its existence, Fuller E. Callaway Foundation has touched the lives of thousands of LaGrange area citizens, contributing financial and personal support that has enhanced their health, education and welfare.

 The members of the current Board of Trustees of the Foundation earnestly hope that Fuller E. Callaway Foundation will continue to benefit the people of the LaGrange area for decades to come.